biangOS/test/README.md

 # test
 learn use  github

-just test how to handle branch and commit
+just test how to handle branch and commit1